 Included in the screening and presentation, guests can visit the Righting a Wrong: Japanese Americans and World War II exhibition presented in the Syringa gallery at the Idaho State Museum.

-Doors open at 5pm for visitors to explore the new exhibition.
+This event is free for members and $5 for non-members.
+Doors open at 5pm for visitors to explore the new exhibit.
 Program begins at 6pm.

-Seating for this event is limited and while this is a free event, guests will need to bring a ticket voucher for admission.
-Please register and bring the voucher in as your ticket for admission.
+Seating for this event is limited.
+Guests must bring a ticket or voucher for admission, even for free member tickets.
+Please register and bring the ticket or voucher in when you arrive for the screening.